UWCS/stardust/README.md

 ### CMS

 Alternatively (e.g. if you are on mobile), try the only slightly janky CMS at https://uwcs.co.uk/admin/ .
 It should allow editing of the important bits of news and events, though deeper customisation is unavailable.
 You need to login to it with GitHub, and it will automatically make a commit for you when you save a change.
-Shortcode previews are in active developemtn, so may or may not work as expected, but they should render fine.
+Shortcode previews are in active development, so may or may not work as expected, but they should render fine.

 Note: Currently the CMS is broken for events because of the nested folders.
 Hopefully this is fixable at some point.